BuckeyeSoftware/rex/doc/BUILDING.md

 All the build options outlined in [Linux](#linux) are available under FreeBSD too, including the Sanitizers.

-Optionally, for improved stack traces in debug builds, you will need to have [devel/binutils](https://www.freshports.org/devel/binutils) installled for `addr2line`.
+Optionally, for improved engine stack traces in debug builds, you'll need to have [devel/binutils](https://www.freshports.org/devel/binutils) installled for `addr2line`.

 ## Emscripten
 To build for Emscripten you'll need the [Emscripten toolchain](https://emscripten.org/docs/getting_started/downloads.html) installed and set in your `PATH`.
 Building is the same as Linux, just set the compiler to `emcc`.
 Here's an example: